MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  mdsip server handling the transfer process in a active socket queue.
 In this mode each connected client has been associated to a proper Connection pushed in the connection list (see \ref FindConnection()).
+ Please note that the multi mode server is not actually handling the opened sockets in parallel, its role is simply to switch the tree context matching the active client.
+For a true parallel handling see the xinetd resident initialization.

  To establish the channel the client calls connect() member of its IoRoutines that triggers the connection handshake for the selected plugin.
 This is represented by the arrow named "C" in the picture.
 Actually a bidirectional transfer is done at this point.
-For example in TCP we expect that the messages passed will be the usual three way handshake connection packets, while UDP will use an euristic connection handling, attempting to reduce the delay time of the handshake.
+For example in TCP we expect that the messages passed will be the usual three way handshake connection packets, while UDT will use an euristic connection handling, attempting to reduce the connection time in high latency connections.

  Once the soket has been opened the server enters the AcceptConnection() procedure that actually instances the client \ref Connection structure.
 Then it puts itself